lkrych/climbing_stats/frontend/README.md

 import "./index.css";
 ```

+You can also import components using [Semantic UI](https://react.semantic-ui.com/)

 ## Babel transforms

 The Babel preset [babel-preset-nano-react-app](https://github.com/adrianmcli/babel-preset-nano-react-app) and a small amount of configuration is used to support the same transforms that Create React App supports.